 - Tingling in the hands and feet

-The withdrawal symptoms could become severe and potentially dangerous, but you do not have to face this process on your own.
+The withdrawal symptoms could become severe and potentially dangerous, but you do not have to face this process alone.
 The emergency room at your local hospital can help if you are experiencing serious withdrawals.
-Otherwise, getting in touch with a recovery facility to come up with a plan to get you through detox and to keep you sober.
-In fact, seeking help through a premier rehab facility is the most effective way to ensure long-term sobriety as it can help you get to the root of why you were using drugs to begin with and help prevent the chances of returning to drugs in the future.
+Otherwise, get in touch with a recovery facility to devise a plan to get you through detox and keep you sober.
+Seeking help through a premier rehab facility is the most effective way to ensure long-term sobriety.
+In addition, it can help you get to the root of why you were using drugs and help prevent the chances of returning to drugs.

-When it comes to getting clean, the first step is admitting you have a problem and that you need help.
-Once you have a plan in place to get you through detox, the rest of your life is waiting.
-You deserve the opportunity to live a life free from the bondage of an addiction.
+When it comes to getting clean, the first step is admitting you have a problem and need help.
+Once you have a plan to get you through detox, the rest of your life is waiting.
+You deserve the opportunity to live a life free from the bondage of addiction.